barnumbirr/worldcoin-api/README.md

 <h1><img src="https://raw.github.com/c0ding/worldcoin-api/master/doc/worldcoin.png" height=55 alt="worldcoin" title="worldcoin"> worldcoin-api</h1>

+worldcoin is an APACHE licensed library written in Python created to provide an API for the Worldcoin cryptocurrency.

 ## More about Worldcoin:

 WorldCoin is designed to be the digital currency of the future.
 At the forefront is it's' blazing fast speed.
 Your transaction will be fully confirmed in about 60 seconds or less.